GSA/ficam-pacs/pages/pacs_auth_mech.md

 FIPS 201 and NIST SP 800-116 exclude automated CHUID authentication and visual inspection of the PIV card because they offer little or no authentication assurance for access control.

 Table 3 lists the candidate authentication mechanisms for each of the three security area categories.

+#### Table 3.
+Candidate Authentication Mechanisms

 | **Category**  | **No. Factors Required** | **Acceptable Factors** | **PIV Mechanism:<br>Contact Interface**  |  **PIV Mechanism:<br>Contactless Interface** |
 | :-------- | :------: | :----- | :-----  | :-----     |